NikkieDev/NikkieDev/README.md

 # 👋 Hi, I’m @NikkieDev

-I'm a passionate software engineer with a deep interest in **programming**, and **system administration**.
+I'm a passionate software engineer with a deep interest in **Hosting**, and **system administration**.
 I enjoy learning new technologies, building tools, and improving workflows for individuals and businesses alike.
 I have certifications from Bit-academy, W3Schools & HubSpot Academy.

 ---